FAQ

 When the piece of rubber on the top and sides of the toe becomes thin or damaged.
 Feel around the seam where the sole and rand meet (White line in image on the top left), if it feels thinner around the toe you need a Rand Toe Cap.
 Additionally, if you see visible damage to the Rand (image to the bottom left) or have a hole clean through, you need a Rand Toe Cap.

-When you can see the fabric of the shoe at the point of the toe where the Rand should be, Split Toe Repair is usually needed.
-If there is a hole large enough for you to stick your finger through, it usually requires a Large Hole Repair.
-In the image below both shoes need Split Toe Repair.
+When you can see the fabric of the shoe at the point of the toe where the Rand should be, Hole Repair is usually needed.
+For a small hole, such as the one pictured below, you can expect the cost to be $7.

 I’m still not sure what services I need.
 What should I do?